 * In her article (around 1997) "Qui sauvera le jardin naïf de Fernand Chatelain?"
 Jeanine Rivais describes the state of the site around 1997, almost ten years after the death of Châtelain

-* Another series on the website Outsider Art in France (september 2007)
+* Another series on the website Outsider Art in France (September 2007)

-* Laure Chavanne, "Preserver la mémoire des âmes bricoleuses", in d'Étonnants jardins en Nord-Pas de Calais, Lyon (Ed.
+* Laure Chavanne, "Préserver la mémoire des âmes bricoleuses"in d'Étonnants jardins en Nord-Pas de Calais, Lyon (Ed.
 Les lieux-dits), 2015, pp 31-35.

-* Website Habitants-paysagistes (by Lille Art Museum from march 2018 on) has a series of pictures by Francis David (1982) and l'Aracine (1984-2008)
+* Website Habitants-paysagistes (by Lille Art Museum from March 2018 on) has a series of pictures by Francis David (1982) and l'Aracine (1984-2008)

 * Article (February 2019) by Jessica Strauss on her weblog Quirk